iwantmyname/blog/src/2015/08/the-iwantmyname-guide-to-blogging.md

 <h2 id="section-3">Choosing the right blog hosting platform</h2>

 First off, it's important to know that there is no *perfect* blog platform.
-Every platform will have a different collection of pros and cons, so it's important to do a little research to match your needs.
+Every platform will have a different set of pros and cons, so it's important to do a little research to match your needs.
 Do you like writing in Markdown?
 Do you want extra site-building features on top of general blogging?
 Do you want your files to be stored in a Dropbox folder instead of a closed cloud?
 Is price a concern?

-Here are a few options to start with, broken down by what they do:
+Here are a few options from our [Marketplace](https://iwantmyname.com/services) to start with, broken down by what they do:

 ### General website builders (with blog functionality)